mptrista/PermissionHelper/README.md

         permissionHelper.onRequestPermissionResult(this, requestCode, permissions[0], grantResults);
     }

-**3nd step: When you need a specific permission inside of a Fragment**
+**3nd step: Requesting a specific permission inside of a Fragment**

     permissionHelper.executeWithPermCheck(this, PermissionHelper.STORAGE,
                 new PermissionHelper.Callback() {